 - Click the Save button

-- The destination location will appear in the file field
+- You will be returned to Handbrake and the destination location will appear in the file field

 - Change the Output Settings to MP4 and check the Web Optimized checkbox

 - Click the Filters tab and change all filter settings to OFF.

 - Click the Start Encode button

 - A Queue Finished message will appear in the lower left corner of the screen when the optimization is complete.
 The file will be saved to the File Explorer folder.

 - Refer to the Videos: Import, Update, Move and Delete article for the steps to upload the video in the LMS.

 Should you require help with optimizing a video, please contact our support team at firstname.lastname@example.org.
 Our support representatives will be more than happy to help you.